Indeed, Vermont's future prosperity depends on our success.

 Three years ago, EPA directed the State of Vermont to write a new plan for reducing pollution into Lake Champlain.
 Since that time, we have engaged in an unprecedented level of effort and coordination to develop an approach that will reverse the trend of increasing pollution and to restore the lake to a healthy state.
 Working together, and listening to Vermonters, our agencies designed a proposal based on the best scientific information and tools available to significantly reduce the polluted runoff flowing into our streams, rivers, ponds and lakes, with a major focus on Lake Champlain.

 Later this spring, Governor Shumlin will submit this plan to the United States Environmental Protection Agency (EPA).
-Once the EPA approves our proposal, we will work with the Vermont General Assembly to put in place programmatic and regulatory changes and to deploy the resources needed to implement the plan.

 We learned over the past de cades that we will succeed in cleaning up Lake Champlain only by addressing pollution from all the different sources, including farms, businesses, homes and roads.
 For instance, we know that we can do a better job of improving farm field practices.
 If we can keep soil and nutrients on farm fields, we not only reduce pollution but can also reduce fertilizer costs and increase farm production.
 Our road systems are another source of polluted runoff that we have ignored for too long.